eliotn/p1xt-guide-implementation/thingsILearned.md

 earlier c standard doesn't allow int in for loop, for (int i = 0;;) is illegal.
 6/18/2017
 Prompt is the input() of javascript;
-console.log doesn't work on safari console.
 The undefined from console.log is because it evals to undefined.
 Shift-enter allows multiple lines on the javascript console.
 The browser actually compiles javascript.
 Javascript is not interpreted.
 Another word for constant is literal value.